 Identical to a French gratin, an Italian gratinata enrobes cooked vegetables in a creamy béchamel sauce, is topped with a mixture of breadcrumbs and Parmigiano, dotted with butter, and baked until the sauce bubbles gently and the crumb topping has browned.
 Now that we are well into fall and headed towards winter, cruciferous and root vegetables are taking center stage at the markets.
 Using what is abundant and in season is the best way to experience the best flavor and texture of vegetables.
-Other vegetables that are excellent to use in a gratinata are potatoes, endive, leeks, swiss chard, turnips, onions, butternut squash, brussels sprouts, parsnips, celery root, fennel, and broccoli (romanesco is particularly delicious if you can find it).
+Other vegetables that are excellent to use in a gratinata are potatoes, endive, leeks, swiss chard, turnips, onions, butternut squash, brussels sprouts, parsnips, celery root, fennel, and broccoli.
 Because so many vegetables complement each other in both flavor and texture, you can get creative with different combinations.
-A cauliflower gratinata is the perfect side dish for the upcoming holidays–it’s easy to make and the recipe can be increased to feed a crowd.
-The vegetables can be cooked a day ahead of time, drained and dried well, and stored in a tightly sealed container to cut down on preparation time the following day.
+A cauliflower gratinata is the perfect side dish for the upcoming holidays.
+It is easy to make and the recipe can be increased to feed a crowd.
+The cauliflower can be cooked a day ahead of time, drained and dried well, and stored in a tightly sealed container to cut down on preparation time the following day.

 The key to a successful gratinata is to use a light hand when distributing the breadcrumb-cheese mixture over the béchamel-laced cauliflower.
 Sprinkling the breadcrumb mixture onto the vegetables in a loose layer will allow the oven’s heat to circulate around the cheese and melt it into a crisp and golden brown crust that is the hallmark of a good gratinata.
 A final pinch of freshly grated nutmeg adds a warm essence to every bite.
 Once it’s in the oven, you’re only twenty minutes away from a superbly flavorful side dish that will make a cauliflower-lover out of anyone.Print